vishalcloudyuga/dcos-docs/1.8/usage/managing-services/docker-app.md

 ---
-post_title: Deploying a Docker-based Service to Marathon
+post_title: Deploying a Docker-based Service
-nav_title: Docker Service
-menu_order: 05
+menu_order: 004
 ---

 In this tutorial, a custom Docker app is created and added to Marathon.